 Dr. Bensimon has served as our vice president of regulatory affairs quality assurance and clinical affairs since February 2011.
 Dr. Bensimon is entitled to a monthly gross salary of NIS 44,000, and to social benefits, such as paid annual vacation days, severance pay, annual recreation allowance, manager's insurance, sick leave, education fund and expenses reimbursement.
 In addition, we provide Dr. Bensimon with a leased company car and a mobile phone.
-Dr. Bensimon's employment agreement is terminable by either us or Dr. Bensimon upon 60 days' prior written notice other than in the case of a termination for cause.
-Dr. Bensimon's employment agreement contains a non-compete obligation for a period of 12 months following termination of his employment and customary provisions regarding confidentiality of information and assignment of inventions.
+Dr. Bensimon's employment agreement is terminable by either us or Dr. Bensimon 60 days' prior written notice other than in the case of a termination for cause.
+Dr. Bensimon's employment agreement contains a non-compete obligation for a period of 12 months following termination of his employment ad customary provisions regarding confidentiality of information and assignment of inventions.
 Dr. Bensimon's employment agreement also provides for a grant of options to purchase up to 66,667 ordinary shares under the 2010 Plan, which will vest subject to certain conditions.
-The agreement does not provide for benefits upon the termination of employment, other than payment of salary and benefits during the required notice period.
-Dr. Bensimon's agreement also provides for annual bonus payments based upon successful achievement of objectives determined each year by our chief executive officer and in accordance with our compensation policy and approval of our board of directors.
+The agreement also provides for a grant of options to purchase up to 66,667 ordinary shares under the 2010 Plan, which will vest subject to certain conditions.
+The agreement also provides for annual bonus payments based upon successful achievement of objectives determined each year by our chief executive officer and in accordance with our compensation policy and approval of our board of directors.
 Dr. Bensimon's bonus for the year 2018 was based on Dr. Bensimon's achievement of objectives which includes product regulation process, and planning and execution of the post marketing surveillance studies in Europe, with regards to the Company's products.
-As of March 15, 2019, Dr. Bensimon held 3,400,000 options to purchase 2,166,667 ordinary shares at a weighted exercise price of NIS 0.9, of which 1,953,125 options are fully vested, and 84,375 options will vest by May 19, 2019, and 562,500 options will vest over a period of three years from December 27, 2018, in equal parts at the end of every
+As of March 15, 2019, Dr. Bensimon held 3,400,000 options to purchase 2,166,667 ordinary shares at a weighted exercise price of NIS 0.9, of which 1,953,125 options are fully vested, and 84,375 options will vest over a period of four years, with a quarter of the options vesting on January 30, 2020, and the remaining options vesting in equal parts at the end